spinarunsal/chatES6/README.md

 ---

-This HTML file creates a user interface for the client side of a chat application.
+HTML file creates a user interface for the client side of a chat application.
 Let's explain its functionality and features:

 ## General Styles: